How To Get A Construction Loan: Process And How It -Work

 After you’re approved for a construction loan, you won’t receive all of the funds as a lump sum.
 Instead, the lender will make payments to your builder through a series of draws—or installments—as they complete various stages of construction.
 In this way, construction loans act as a line of credit.
 Draws are scheduled based on the construction timeline, and your lender likely will send an inspector to evaluate the status of construction prior to each payment.

-In most cases, you’ll only need to repay interest on funds as they are drawn—not on the entire loan amount.
 Depending on the lender, you also may have the option to convert your construction loan into a mortgage after construction is complete.
-If this is not an option, you can apply for a mortgage—or end loan—to pay off your construction loan.

 Types of Construction Loans

 Building a home is not a one-size-fits-all process.
 To meet the varying needs of future homeowners, there are several types of construction loans available—primarily, construction-to-permanent and construction-only loans.
-Owner-builders and homeowners performing extensive renovations on an existing house have separate options.

 Construction Loans Compared